coderockit/cr-e2e/README.md

 # cr-e2e
-End-To-End testing for the CodeRockit command line processor
+End-To-End testing for the CodeRockIt command line processor